- Type Spring flower

 - Light Sun or partial shade

 To Emily Dickinson, who loved flowers, a pansy was a “dear, old fashioned, little flower!”
 And by old-fashioned, the poet meant good things: faithful, resolute, and cheerful.

-(Viola × wittrockiana) makes clear.
+This is just the sort of flower we need to kick off spring.
+Perennial pansies are cousins to violets, as their botanical name (Viola × wittrockiana) makes clear.
 Pansies’ diminutive, colorful flowers in bright shades of blue, purple, yellow, white, and orange self-sow freely and will pop up in unexpected spots in the garden next spring.

 Don’t confuse pansies with their close relatives, other violas: Viola cornuta and Viola tricolor have smaller flowers but make better ground covers (their habit is to grow in tight mats).